 Can the school limit what I say, write, create, and do?

 YES.
 Even with the First Amendment, a public school can adopt “reasonable rules” that regulate the “time, place and manner” of your exercising these free speech rights and sometimes the content.
 (Private schools don’t have to follow as many laws ensuring free speech.)

 So even if your principal or teachers believe that an article or leaflet is in “bad taste,” or is controversial, divisive, or expresses a political point of view that is against school policy, they still cannot censor what you say or write, with some exceptions.

 If a teacher or school official is trying to limit your freedom of speech or expression, show them this book.
 Ask them to explain how what you are saying or doing violates school policies.

-How much can the school censor our school paper or magazine?
+How much can the school censor our school paper or magazine or web site?

 TO SOME EXTENT.
 Even with the First Amendment guarantees of free speech, the Iowa Code—the book of laws for the state—specifies that students working on student publications have the right of free speech, it also says they can’t publish materials that are:

 - Would encourage students to commit unlawful acts, violate student regulations, or cause considerable disruption at the school